 Texture

 We see that chenille fabrics are very smooth.
 The surface of the fabric is plain.
-Just fuzzy fibers are over the yarns to make a unique outlook and feel.
-Some call it applique surface design due to the additional layer of fuzz.
+Fuzzy fibers sit over the yarns to create a unique look and feel.
+Some call it appliquรฉ surface design due to the additional layer of fuzz.

 Outlook

 The fuzziness of the yarn creates an uneven feel.
 But as we said earlier, the main surface is plain and tightly woven.
-Sometimes, the fuzzy fibers also shine or glace in front of the light.
+Sometimes, the fuzzy fibers also shine or glaze under light.

 Softness

 Obviously, chenille is a soft fabric.
-The texture offers a plushy feel, just like a down comforter.
+The texture offers a plush feel, just like a down comforter.
 When you press the fabric, the thickness shrinks a bit and adjusts with your posture.

 Heat Regulation